hpjohnson/capstone/README.md

 ### Navbar

-A responsive bootstrap navbar is used for site navigation.
+A responsive [Boostrap](https://getbootstrap.com/docs/5.3/getting-started/download/) navbar is used for site navigation.
 On smaller screen sizes, the text gets moved to a dropdown menu.

 ![Navbar](docs/features/navbar.webp)